 Golf Cart Wars

 WaterColor’s Exclusive Contract: You cannot bring just any golf cart into WaterColor.
 The community has an exclusive contract with the Electric Cart Company.
 If you want to rent a cart for your stay or your guests’ stay, you must go through them.
-Personal low-speed vehicles (LSVs) are allowed if you own property, but parking restrictions are strict—no street parking in many areas, and you’ll need designated cart parking at your home.
+Personal low-speed vehicles (LSVs) are allowed if you own property, but parking restrictions are strict.
+No street parking in many areas, and you’ll need designated cart parking at your home.
 The goal is to maintain the “aesthetic,” but it’s a hassle.

 Car-Dependent Convenience

 WaterColor’s Walkability: You can walk or bike to Publix in about 15 minutes from most WaterColor addresses.
 There’s also proximity to restaurants, shops, and services along 30A.
-This is the “Nurture” convenience at its finest—you don’t need to drive your car for a week if you don’t want to.
+This is the “Nurture” convenience at its finest.
+You don’t need to drive your car for a week if you don’t want to.

 Reality check: If you’re used to urban or suburban convenience, Watersound Beach will feel remote.
 If that’s exactly what you want (and you don’t mind meal planning ahead or short drives), it’s perfect.
+If daily convenience is a priority, WaterColor operates more like the walkable communities you’ll find in our Seaside vs. WaterColor comparison.

 Rental Reality: The “Investment” Angle